 Once you’re on the road to recovery, our sports performance team will take over, analysing your strength, flexibility, endurance and balance to injury-proof you in the long-term.
 For the really sporty among you, once you’re injury-free, Victory provide custom training to help you hit that personal best.

 Nell Mead established Victory in 2010,

 after 10 years’ service as a

 Nell completed tours of Iraq and Cyprus, where she led the physiotherapy and rehabilitation team for British Forces Cyprus, and the Davis Cup tennis team.
 Upon leaving the Army, she joined the Sky Sports 1 series “School of Hard Knocks”.
 Around this time, she became aware of the lack of physiotherapy services for civilians at the level she had experienced in the military.

-After completing extensive training in the Sarah Key Method and in Diane Lee’s Integrated Systems Model, and using this training alongside her own experience, Nell developed the Health & Performance Pyramid which now underpins our work at Victory.
+After completing extensive training in the Sarah Key Method, in Diane Lee’s Integrated Systems Model and LJ Lee’s ConnectTherapy/Thoracic Ring Approach, and using this training alongside her own experience, Nell developed the Health & Performance Pyramid which now underpins our work at Victory.
 The pyramid model means our physios analyse and treat the cause of your injury, not just the symptoms, in a holistic, logical and structured way.